Before You Begin

 First review the description of the Schools and Libraries (E-rate) Program and the application process flow chart.
 These documents provide an overview of the program and the sequence of activities your potential customers (referred to as “applicants” in the E-rate Program) must complete to receive funding.
 You can also look up unfamiliar acronyms and terms.

 Consider the products and services you provide.
-Many commercially available Internet access and data transmission services are eligible for discounts, as is some equipment that allows access to these services.
-Voice services are also available for discounts but will eventually be phased out of the program.
-The Eligible Services Overview will give you a general understanding of eligible products and services.
+Many commercially available internet access and data transmission services are eligible for discounts, as is certain equipment that allows access to these services.
+Starting with Funding Year 2019, Voice services will no longer be available for discounts.
+The Eligible Services Overview provides a general understanding of eligible products and services.
 You should also review the Eligible Services List (ESL) for the appropriate funding year because the entries in this list, and their eligibility, can change from year to year.
-Some products and services can be partially or conditionally eligible for discounts.
+Some products and services can be partially or conditionally eligible for discounts and the ineligible portion will need to be cost-allocated.

-Once you have reviewed the information above and you have decided that you are interested in participating in the E-rate Program, your next step is to file an FCC Form 498 to obtain a Service Provider Identification Number (SPIN).
-This number is also known as the service provider's 498 ID.
+Once you have reviewed the information above and you are interested in participating in the E-rate Program, your next step is to file an FCC Form 498 to obtain a Service Provider Identification Number (SPIN).
+This number is also known as the service provider’s 498 ID.